V-Sekai/manuals/docs/decisions/20210529-adding-entity-networking.md

 ## Describe the proposed option and how it helps to overcome the problem or limitation

-As indicated in point (G), everything documented here relates Scenes and Entites.
+As indicated in point (G), everything documented here relates to Scenes and Entities.
 Aside from the Entity script being attached to the root node of a scene(?), and the scene itself being a node.
-Additionally, it may be necessary to query a node to find its containing Entity (parent node).
+Additionally, it may be necessary to query a node to find its containing entity (parent node).
-Note: Interaction between nodes *within* a single entity are considered an implementation detail of that entity, and is out of scope of the entity system.
-Any security model assumes that nodes cannot be transfered, shared or reparented between entities.
+Note: Interaction between nodes *within* a single entity is considered an implementation detail of that entity and is out of the scope of the entity system.
+Any security model assumes that nodes cannot be transferred, shared or reparented between entities.

-Entities are objects known to the server, and with explicit handling for state synchronization.
+Entities are objects known to the server and with explicit handling for state synchronization.

-Some entities may choose to sychronize little state, or position only, or no state at all.
+Some entities may choose to synchronize little state, or position only, or no state at all.
 Also, some entities may choose to provide no security or isolation, while others may be private and appear not to even exist to other nodes.
 For example, a local player menu built upon the Entity System's interaction features, gaining features A, D, F and G.
 By building this common framework, it means that systems built as Entities can be trivially synchronized over the network.

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, and/or diagrams

-TODO: We may want a way to optimistically spawn an entity client-side to achieve maximal responsiveness and fun.
+**Todo**: We may want a way to optimistically spawn an entity client-side to achieve maximal responsiveness and fun.

 However, these entities will not yet know their server-side entity ID.
-Proposals: Reserve portion of ID space; or locally hold onto events/state and flush once ID is known.
+Proposals: Reserve portion of ID space; or locally hold onto events/state and flush once the ID is known.

 ### A. Spawning

 There will be a global directory of spawnable objects as part of a server connection.
-Players and maps can reference scenes by some name to spawn an entity with that name
+Players and maps can reference scenes by some name to spawn an entity with that name.

 ### B. Consistent References

 Entities will have a server-assigned ID.
-TODO: What to do if an entity is spawned locally, and an ID is not yet known.
+**Todo**: What to do if an entity is spawned locally and an ID is not yet known.

 ### C. State Synchronization

-Entities will define a set of state variables which must be synced.
+Entities will define a set of state variables that must be synced.
-The network protocol will take care of updating state gradually over time, as well as rate limiting.
+The network protocol will take care of updating the state gradually over time, as well as rate-limiting.
 Events can be used to provide forced updates.
 Guarantees?
-Exposing metadata about when state was updated?
+Exposing metadata about when the state was updated?

 **Entity properties:**

-- State that is synced are properties.
+- State that is synced is properties.
 - Some properties are only assignable at spawn time (for example, scene file?)
 - Some properties such as transform may require special handling.